 How To Go – On Your Own or With An Professional Trekking Agency?

-While the Torres del Paine Circuit in Chile’s southern Patagonia is totally do-able on your own, as are the trails around Fitz Roy across the border in Argentina, a multi-day trek down the Cordillera Real would not be easy for independent hikers.
+While the Torres del Paine Circuit or the W in Chile’s southern Patagonia is totally do-able on your own, as are the trails in Argentina near El Chaltén and Fitz Roy or up in northern Patagonia near Bariloche, a multi-day trek down the Cordillera Real would not be easy for independent hikers.
 Unlike Patagonia, trekking infrastructure is all but non-existent and even the trails – of our route at least – were often little more than shepherd trails and faint llama tracks.
 Supplies would have to be brought from La Paz since there are no nearby villages to replenish.

 There is also the safety issue – being with a guide, arrieros, and other trekkers provides you with built-in protection and security.You become part of a family and everyone looks after everyone else.
 Our trekking group was mostly middle-aged or older (I was the second oldest at 64).
 As well, most of us could be labelled as Type A personalities, somewhat obsessed with setting goals and meeting them.
 Three of them had done Bhutan’s month-long Snowball trek the previous year.
 Given the cost of the trip, all had white-collar jobs or comfortable pensions back home to support their quest for a new challenge!
 I felt right at home!